 1985: Ed Bullard visits farmers who are working with TechnoServe in Drumvale, Kenya.

 Today, TechnoServe works with enterprising people in the developing world to build competitive farms, businesses and industries.
-We have worked in more than 40 countries across Africa, Latin America and Asia, assisting thousands of businesses and transforming an estimated 10 million lives.
+We have worked in more than 40 countries across Africa, Latin America and Asia, assisting thousands of businesses and improving the incomes of millions of people.

 True to Ed’s vision, we provide business solutions to poverty by linking people to information, capital and markets.
 With more than four decades of proven results, we believe in the power of private enterprise to transform lives.